There is no end without the means

 It is easy to get enticed by various “ends” type offering including shiny objects like business intelligence, predictive analytics, and account based marketing, thinking that they are the silver bullets to fix whatever marketing ills you may have.
 The truth is while these are all powerful technologies that every marketing team should have; they are severely limited by the quality of your data.
 Cleansing and segmenting your database is not as “sexy” as these new marketing technologies, but if you want to build a lasting inbound marketing machine, you cannot forget about the basics and skip building a foundation of high-quality data.
 Otherwise you are building a house of cards and will be disappointed when the shining new solution did not deliver the expected return on investment because it was fed poor data.

-No one works on data for the sake of working on data, so data quality and data management are the means to an end, the end being a high-performing inbound marketing machine.
+No one works on data for the sake of working on data, so data quality and data management are the means to an end, the end being a high-performing inbound marketing success machine.
 Just remember, there is no end without the means.
 So if you want to build the next version of demand generation and marketing operations machine for your company, make sure you do not overlook or even underestimate the importance of getting your data house in order.